 There are several therapies for the management of hyperthyroidism but radioiodine treatment is considered the gold standard.
 Not only is it a highly effective treatment, but it has few, if any, side effects and is administered with a single oral capsule.
 It’s the same treatment used for humans suffering hyperthyroidism.

 What Is Involved In The Radioiodine Treatment?

-Pre-Treatment Consultations: Consultations for assessing cats are available on Mondays at 9:30am and 10:30am.
-If you are unable to bring your cat in at that time, we are also happy for you to drop your cat off on Sunday, provided you are available for telephone discussion on Monday morning.
+Pre-treatment consultations: Consultations for assessing cats are available on Mondays at 9:30am and 10:30am.
+If you are unable to bring your cat in at that time, we are also happy for you to bring your cat to SASH on Sunday between 9 am and 4 pm.

-Giving the treatment: Your cat will be assessed to determine if it is a suitable candidate for radioiodine treatment, and for the dose your cat will require.
-Blood pressure is also assessed in every case.
-Provided there are no contraindications for treatment, the appropriate dose is then ordered and they receive treatment on the Tuesday or Wednesday.
+Giving the treatment (day 1): Your cat will be assessed to determine if it is a suitable candidate for radioiodine treatment and the radioactive iodine dose will be determined.
+The treatment is a capsule that is given orally, typically on Tuesday or Wednesday.

-Day 2-6: Patients are housed in our Radioiodine Ward and are monitored each day to ensure their radioactive emissions have dropped to a suitable level.
+We aim to give the safest, lowest, effective dose to each cat.
+Hospitalisation (day 2): Cats are closely monitored in our cat only hospital ward by a dedicated feline nurse and supervised by their veterinarian for any emerging problems that may affect their radioactive iodine treatment.
+Hospitalisation (days 3-7): After treatment, patients are housed in our radioiodine ward and are monitored each day to ensure their radioactive emissions have dropped to a suitable level.
 Due to strict safety regulations, you won’t be permitted to visit your cat for the duration of hospitalisation.